nokotamustang/Python3DEngines/README.md

 To run the example use `python main.py` from any of the project directories.

-Need to add the follow, but I have halted for now to work on ModernGL instead:
+I have halted for now to work on ModernGL instead.

-- More efficient collision objects traversal, by deactivating the ones that are far away.
-This seems to be the main bottleneck in the game loop in Panda3D.
-- In fact just chuck out the collision system and use a better one that isn't so convoluted.
-See `coll_panda.py` for a simple example with a physics pusher and see how complicated this is.
-- Figure out why Panda3D dt is so bad at staying smooth, it doesn't seem correct to me.
-- Needs shadows and lighting.